melon64/melon64/README.md

 <h3>&nbsp;About Me </h3>

-- 🎓 &nbsp; Highschool student in Ontario.
+- 🎓 &nbsp; CS/Finance student at the University of Waterloo.
-- 🌱 &nbsp; Learning more about Web Architecture and Artificial Intelligence.
+- 🌱 &nbsp; Interested in Network Architecture and Artificial Intelligence.
-- ✍️ &nbsp; Try out new technologies by joining hackathons.

 <h3>&nbsp;Tech Stack</h3>